FRAIBERG & PERNIE

 Constitutional Analysis

-Were rights violated?
+Were your rights violated?

-Scientific Review
+Scientific Analysis

-Was testing reliable?
+Were testing procedures reliable?

 Court Strategy

-How does this court handle DUI cases?
+How does the court typically handle similar cases?

 Trial Preparation